Tools Reference

 | Liquify | — | Warp and distort pixels by dragging. |

-- Drag to push pixels in the direction of movement
+- Drag to apply the active warp mode (push by default — sets pixels in the cursor’s direction of motion)

 Retouching